 “Agim, being a prison official, was the one making way for us whenever we approached a police check point but our first operation was not successful because the person we targeted escaped.
 But on the second operation, Chiboy went with a policeman and they kidnapped the woman.”

 “Chiboy told me that he got only N1.1m from the woman but when we were arrested, the woman told us she paid N3m as ransom.
 The moment I got my own share, I gave my girlfriend part of it to start the preparation (for the wedding) while I went to the market to buy drinks.
 That was when I got a call from Agim and when I met him I was arrested.”

-“When I came for industrial attachment last year, our chief warder told us that there was a notorious kidnapper called Vampire who was arrested and would be brought to Owerri Prison.
+He began, “I was in my final year student in Imo State University where I was studying Insurance.
+I was earning N43,000 monthly as a prison official and I was even thankful because I didn’t join the Service with a first degree.“When I came for industrial attachment last year, our chief warder told us that there was a notorious kidnapper called Vampire who was arrested and would be brought to Owerri Prison.
 Early this year I met Nnamdi who was in the same cell with Vampire.
 Nnamdi first asked me to get him a phone and he offered me N3,000 but I refused.
 So, he met another officer who got him the phone.
 They kept pressurising me that they wanted us to be friends.